 6 Resources You Need To Use Before (and After) Your Interview

 There are countless interview tips and interview techniques to choose from when preparing for a job interview.
-With too many blogs and articles to count explaining the best ways to smile, sit, how many times to blink, or the perfect level of firm for your hand shake, it can be daunting to select useful information out of the barrage of helpful hints and counsel.
-While much of the information is useful, translating the tremendous tips and tricks into useable advice can be as much of a challenge as finding a new job!
+With too many blogs and articles to count explaining the best ways to smile, sit, how many times to blink, it can be daunting to pick out the useful information from the barrage of helpful hints and counsel.
+While much of the information is helpful, translating the tons of tips and tricks into useable advice can be as much of a challenge as finding a new job!

 Which information should you turn to when you are trying to prep for what might be your most important verbal exam?